tapis-project/documentation/source/technical/apps.rst

 Retrieving details for all applications
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-To see the current list of applications that you are authorized to view:
+To see the list of applications that you own:

-.. comment
-.. comment (NOTE: See the section below on searching and filtering to find out how to control the amount of information returned)

 Using PySDK: